qarbondev/Open-Fire-Service-Shell/README.md

 ![Chat Room Create Output](https://user-images.githubusercontent.com/18084644/66499590-04632800-eab8-11e9-9281-dd8e5550b2b7.PNG)

 ![ChatRoom in OpenFire](https://user-images.githubusercontent.com/18084644/66499738-4b511d80-eab8-11e9-8e51-0af94f8ba874.PNG)

+It is also a good idea to invoke this shell command as part of the automated Setup process.

 ### Start monitoring messages in the sandbox
 In the other service instance (let us call it "Chat Room Monitor", click on the "Monitor Chat Room" command.
 This command will never terminate so simply leave it running.
 The purpose of this command is to ensure that any messages entered into the chat room outside of the CloudShell GUI are reflected in the Output window in order to keep all permitted users of the sandbox up-to-date.
 This code is based on the class MucBot in the driver code.